marcc1875/Web-Programming/README.md

 I have added the <style> line to download the jQuery library for the javaScript on my webpage

+# Version 6 - index.html

+I have added some divisions to allow for JQuery in Version 3 of add.js to be used on them.

 # Initial Commit - styles.css

 I have commited an external css sheet that will link with index.html to apply and edit the style of the website